 But make sure to check whether T-shank blades fit well with your Ryobi jigsaw because T-shank blades can fall over due to machine failure or manufacturing defects.
 Try to swap it out for a new one.

-From my experience, I’d recommend Bosch jigsaw because of its excellent quality and its T-shank blades fit well with those machines.
+From my experience, I’d recommend the Bosch jigsaw because of its excellent quality and its T-shank blades fit well with those machines.

 Do T-Shank Blades Fit Black and Decker Jigsaw?